vusion/css-sprite-loader/README.md

 #### retina

-Whether add retina image, this option accept retina image path, if you don't set retina image path, We will search for an image file with x2 in the same folder as the image of retina.
-For example /images/test.png@sprite&retina we will go to find /images/testx2.png.
+Whether add retina image, this option accept retina image path, if you don't set retina image path, We will search for an image file with @2x in the same folder as the image of retina.
+For example /images/test.png@sprite&retina we will go to find /images/test@2x.png. you can also use retina3x or retina4x, we will adaptation screen with 3dppx or 4dppx

 - Type: `string`
 - Default: 'background_sprite'